Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 In fact, one of the first measures taken by the Time Brigade was to make sure that the ships could not leave the port.
 Two Polymorphic Provocateurs were sent to burn down the ships, disguised as sailors.
 While the mission was a success, one of the Provocateurs was torn to pieces by the crowd of angry sailors.
 The other one managed to run away and was later sent to help gather the citizens into the Temples, where they could die without contaminating anyone.

-During the chaos, the dozen or so of brothel slaves vanished and made their way to one of the Temples.
+During the chaos, the dozen or so of brothel slaves ran for it and made their way to one of the Temples.

 If the Crew is looking for diseased sailors, they can easily find a few here.
 Say Stephanos, the old drunkard.
 If you believe him, he's traveled through all the seas, has been to the Pillars of Herakles more than once, and had to fight more than his share of sea monsters.
 Actually, don't believe him.
 Also, while he's not very mobile, he's more cunning than he looks: if he sees a way out of the city, he'll take it.

+> **Summary of informations**
+>
+> * Ghosts burnt all the ships, but were somehow defeated by the sailors.

 ### The Time Brigade Citadel